 Project Hope has also brought 15 new skill-based jobs to our region, Hammers said.
 The project is funded by grants from the U.S. Substance Abuse and Mental Health Administration, the West Virginia Department of Health and Human Resources and private donors, including Cabell Huntington Hospital, St. Mary’s Medical Center, Capitol Business Interiors, HIMG, Huntington City Mission, The Health Plan, The Huntington Foundation, Marshall University leadership, Maxor, Valley Health and Walmart.

 For more information, please contact Project Hope Director Jessica Tackett at 304-696-HOPE (4673).

-Ribbon-cutting photo: From left, Stephen M. Petrany, M.D., Professor and Chair, Department of Family and Community Health, Marshall University Joan C. Edwards School of Medicine; Bill J. Crouch, M.P.H., Cabinet Secretary, West Virginia Department of Health and Human Resources; Jerome A. Gilbert, Ph.D., President, Marshall University; Mitch Webb, Executive Director, Huntington City Mission; Beth L. Hammers, M.B.A., Chief Executive Officer, Marshall Health.
+Ribbon-cutting photo: From left, Stephen M. Petrany, M.D., professor and chair of the department of family & community health at the Marshall University Joan C. Edwards School of Medicine; Bill J. Crouch, M.P.H., Cabinet Secretary, West Virginia Department of Health and Human Resources; Marshall University President Jerome A. Gilbert, Ph.D.; Mitch Webb, Executive Director of the Huntington City Mission; and Beth L. Hammers, M.B.A., CEO of Marshall Health.

 Media Relations Contact

 Michele McKnight, Community & Media Relations Coordinator

 The Marshall Health newsroom offers our latest news releases, which are distributed through a Marshall University electronic mailing list.